connexcs/docs/my-account.md

 Users can also edit their personal information in Current User section.

-1. Click on pencil icon.
+1. Click on Edit icon.
 2. Enter or change the details.
 3. Click on Save button.

-![alt text][change-pwd]

-### Users can also change the passwords

-1. Click on the Change Password button, as shown in the above image.
-2. Fill out the details and click Save button, as shown in the image below

-![alt text][change-pwd-2]
+## Two factor Authentication
 Users can also enable "Two factor Authentication".
 For this purpose, click on the Two factor Authentication and click on Enable the TFA, as shown in the image below:

 ![alt text][tfa]